KairoiAI/Resources/Template-ChatGPT-policy.md

 ---

 ## Context and Scope
 Artificial Intelligence (AI) tools are becoming increasingly useful and accessible.
 In particular, generative AI systems have become a part of many professionals’ workflows.
-Generative AI systems include those that produce text or.images in response to queries.
+Generative AI systems include those that produce text or images in response to queries.
 In practice, text-to-image tools can be used by publishers to create visuals, and artists to aid them through the creative process.
 Similarly, chatbots based on large language models (LLMs) can help write blogposts, emails and reports.
 LLMs are AI systems that produce text based on enourmous amounts of text used as training data.
 ChatGPT is one such LLM-based chatbot.

 ChatGPT is an online chatbot that can be used for free by signing up with an email and mobile number.
 Whilst [org name] cannot provide you with login credentials nor monitor your use of ChatGPT on personal devices, we do have a
 Use Policy whereby your use of devices of **[org name]**’s property are subject to relevant monitoring procedures.
 The present ChatGPT Use Policy complements and in no way supersedes [org name]’s **[Computer Use Policy]**, and applies to all staff employed by or seconded to **[org name]**.